Revision Date: 27 October 2015

 All boxes that will be picked up by Property Management must be sealed and secured.
 Property Management will not pick up unsealed boxes.
 It is recommended that the requesting department use standard record storage boxes.
 A standard record storage box measures about 1.2 cubic feet and can accompany legal and letter-size materials.
 Records stored in bags will not be accepted.

 When packing the box, it is recommended that you remove paper clips, metal clips, binders, and bindings.
 This will save you office supplies, will save space in the box, and will speed processing when the box is due for destruction.

 Marking boxes with the sending department's name, the date sent, and either a description of box contents or numbering the boxes 1 of 3, 2 of 3, 3 of 3, etc. can help track the records and ensure that they reach their destination.

 At pick up, the requesting department will present a completed Records Disposition Log (Form 13-6) to accompany the boxes to the Receiving Warehouse.
-A department representative will sign the destruction request form at pick up to release the records to the Asset Management/Receiving department.
+A department representative will sign the destruction request form at pick up to release the records to the Property Management department.

 After pick up, the boxes will remain securely stored in the Receiving Warehouse while waiting to be destroyed.
-As of September 1, 2009, Asset Management's shredding vendor will destroy the records off-campus.
+As of September 1, 2009, Property Management's shredding vendor will destroy the records off-campus.

-When the records have been destroyed, Asset Management staff will note when the records were destroyed and return the disposition log and destruction request form to the department.
+When the records have been destroyed, Property Management staff will note when the records were destroyed and forward the disposition log to the RMA.

-A certificate of destruction will be produced by the vendor and forwarded to Asset Management who will route it to the departmental records contact.
+A certificate of destruction will be produced by the vendor and forwarded to Property Management, who will then forward the certificate to the RMA.

 Note: University departments may coordinate the destruction of records through a shredding vendor of their choosing by having a department representative contact the vendor directly.